Ryex/pyitect/README.md

-<a id="setup"></a>Setting up a Plugin system
+<a id="setting-up-a-plugin-system"></a>Setting up a Plugin system
 --------------------------

 Here's how you set up a plugin system

     from pyitect import System
-    #incase you need to spesify versions for plugins that dont have a default
+    #in case you need to specify versions for plugins that don't have a default
-    #or you need to besure a spesfic version is used,
+    #or you need to be sure a specific version is used,
-    #you can suply a mapping of component names to version strings on system setup
+    #you can supply a mapping of component names to version strings on system setup
     system = System({foo: "*"})

     system.search("path/to/your/plugins/tree")

     Bar = system.load("Bar")

-<a id="modes"></a>Plugin Loading Modes
+<a id="plugin-loading-modes"></a>Plugin Loading Modes
 ---------------------------------------

 Plugins can be loaded in two different modes `'import'` and `'exec'`.
 Both modes can be set in the plugin's json file just like any other optional

-### <a id="modes_import"></a>import mode
+### <a id="import"></a>import mode
 `'import'` mode requires, and is the default on, Python version 3.4 or higher.
 It uses the newly improved import lib to load the file pointed to in the plugin json with the `'file'` property.
-This lets the file to be loaded be any file python itself coud import, be it a compiled pyhton module in `.pyd` or `.so` form, a `.pyc` or `.pyo` compiled source file, or just a plain old `.py` source file.
+This lets the file to be loaded be any file python itself could import, be it a compiled python module in `.pyd` or `.so` form, a `.pyc` or `.pyo` compiled source file, or just a plain old `.py` source file.

-### <a id="modes_exec"></a>exec mode
+### <a id="exec"></a>exec mode
-loads plugins by compileing the provided source file into a code object and executing the code object inside a blank Module object.
+loads plugins by compiling the provided source file into a code object and executing the code object inside a blank Module object.
-This efectivly recreates an import process by it's limited in that it can only load raw python source not compiled `.pyc` or `.pyo`
+This effectively recreates an import process by it's limited in that it can only load raw python source not compiled `.pyc` or `.pyo`
+__init
 ### both
 in both cases relative imports DO NOT WORK. the plugin folder is temporarily added to the search path so absolute imports work but relatives will not.

+UNLESS the name of the file is `__init__.py` .
+In this special case the plugin folder is reconsidered as a python package and relative imports work as normal. exec mode does it's best to recognize this case by testing for the file name `__init__.py` and then setting __name__ and __package__ of the executed module to the folder name and temporarily injecting the module into sys.modules.

+Pyitect does it's best to isolate plugins from the rest of the program by keeping clean namespaces but this is no substitute for good security only load know plugins.

-<a id="multi"></a>Loading multiple versions of one component
+<a id="loading-multiple-versions-of-one-component"></a>Loading multiple versions of one component
 -----------------------------------------

-There are times when you might want to load more than one version of a plugin at once. why? well lets say you have a `tool` component that does some function on a piece of data, what function? not important but if you say wanted to extend the system to also allow an number of other functions on that same data, perhaps some function provided by a 3d party. how do make it so that all avalible functions are loaded?
+There are times when you might want to load more than one version of a plugin at once. why? well lets say you have a `tool` component that does some function on a piece of data, what function? not important but if you say wanted to extend the system to also allow an number of other functions on that same data, perhaps some function provided by a 3d party. how do make it so that all available functions are loaded?

 Pyitect lets you classify all these as a single components with different versions and then load them all.

-    System.load(component, requierments={'component': 'plugin:version'})
+    System.load(component, requirements={'component': 'plugin:version'})

-in this case the requierments for the component can be set to load a spesfic version from one plugin, bypassing the default from the system.
+in this case the requirements for the component can be set to load a spesfic version from one plugin, bypassing the default from the system.

-<a id="tracking"></a>Tracking loaded Components
+<a id="tracking-loaded-components"></a>Tracking loaded Components
 ---------------------------
 Pyitect tracks used components at anytime `System.useing` can be inspected to find all components that have been requested and from what plugins they have been loaded along with versions